 A proper estimate is the foundation of the project development process.
-It not only determines the project cost or deadline but it also defines the project scope.
+It not only determines the project cost or deadline but also defines the project scope.
 If there is a lack of clarity on the project scope, this oftentimes leads to customer dissatisfaction.

 Thus, I believe that, even if using Agile methodology, doing proper project estimation and communicating it with the client is of critical importance for avoiding failure.

 In the upcoming articles, I’ll be covering project estimation in more detail.
 I will share practical techniques for project destination and planning as well as dive deeper into project management.
 Stay tuned and consider sharing this piece with people who might be interested in reading it.